No Future (film)

 No Future is a 2021 American drama film directed by Mark Smoot and Andrew Irvine and starring Catherine Keener, Charlie Heaton, Rosa Salazar, Jefferson White and Jackie Earle Haley.

 Plot

-Will is a recovering drug addict whose friend Chris died of a overdose after visiting him.
+Will is a recovering drug addict whose friend Chris died of an overdose after visiting him.
 Will, while struggling to keep his life together, begins to have an affair with Chris' mom, Claire.